LLNL/mphys-surrogate-model/README.md

 - `pysdm-examples` development version: https://github.com/open-atmos/PySDM with `dvdlnr` added as an additional output product

 ### Documentation
 Sphinx autodocs are available in the `docs` folder.
-The docs can be built using the `build_all_docs.sh` script located in the same folder.
+The docs can be built running the `build_all_docs.sh` script located in the same folder.

 ## Authors